KENNEBEC TOPAZ

 (Medomak Cavalier X Kennebec Opal)

-1992 buckskin mare, 15.1
+1992 buckskin mare, 15.1, 100% Foundation

-I'd always wanted a buckskin Morgan, and I feel very blessed to own a Morgan bred by one of the oldest and most respected breeders in all of Morgandom, Margaret Gardiner.
-Topaz came all the way from Maine to us here in Georgia in the summer of 1993.
+Topaz came all the way from Maine to us here in Georgia that summer.
 Just a yearling, she hauled and rode quietly all that way by herself, like an old pro.
 This impressed the heck out of the friend I'd entrusted to haul her for me, as Topaz had never been trailered before.
-She still approaches each new task with that same sort of calm demeanor.
+She still approaches each new task with that same calm attitude.

 Topaz is also a very curious and friendly animal.
 She is one of the first horses who come up to visit when people enter the pasture.
+Her foals have all inherited her tendency towards being a social butterfly.

 Medomak Cavalier